GIfatahTH/states_rebuilder/states_rebuilder_package/README.md

             //the right state for each widget branch using: item.of(context); //the Element owner of context is registered to item model.
             //or
-            item(context) //the Element owner of context is notregistered to item model.
+            item(context) //the Element owner of context is not registered to item model.
           }
         );
       },